-In the recording studio, Amy’s outstanding reputation for vocal production is rapidly receiving notice.
-Her partnerships with Hewlett Studios and BSE (Big Snow Entertainment) label, exemplify her skills in coaching and producing specifically for vocal solo and background tracks.
+In the recording studio, Amy's outstanding reputation for vocal production is rapidly receiving notice.
+Her partnerships with Hewlett Studios and BSE (Big Snow Entertainment) labels, exemplify her skills in coaching and producing specifically for vocal solo and background tracks.
 Her ears are impeccable and honed for style and accuracy.
 Her artistry spans to rock and pop as demonstrated in her recordings and performances for Psychedelic Ensemble and The Legend of Zelda symphony concerts.
-Recent ventures for Amy include demo and background vocals for hip hop and rap.
+Recent ventures for Amy include demo and background vocals for hip-hop and rap.